-I’m workin’ on it.
-A Charleston bio, that is.
+Oscar Charleston: The Life and Legend of Baseball’s Greatest Forgotten Player will be published by the University of Nebraska Press in fall 2019.
+Stay tuned to this site for updates and excerpts.
 In the meantime, I can only say that some of what you find online about Charleston is definitely right.
 Some consists of hearsay and legend resting on slim to no evidence (e.g., that he once ripped the hood of a Klansman).
 And some is surely wrong (e.g., that John McGraw tried to pass him off as an Indian).
-That’s why we need a site like this–and a good biography or three.
+Hence the need for a good Charleston biography or three.

 Oscar McKinley Charleston was born on October 14, 1896, in Indianapolis, to Thomas and Mary Charleston.
 His was a big, poor family only recently arrived from Tennessee.
 One family source has claimed that Thomas was at least partly of Sioux heritage.

 At 15, Oscar lied about his age and joined the Army.
-He served in the 24th Infantry in the Philippines and also found time to play some ball in the Manila League.
+He served in the 24th Infantry in the Philippines, where he made his professional debut as a baseball player in the Manila League.
 Discharged in 1915, he returned to Indianapolis and latched on with the Indianapolis ABCs, one of the more established black teams.
-His talent was recognized immediately, and within two or three years he had established himself as one of the best players in black baseball.
+His talent was recognized immediately, and by 1919 he had established himself as one of the best players in black baseball.

 From 1915 until his death in 1954, Charleston played, coached, scouted, and managed more or less continuously.
 The primary teams for which he played were the ABCs, the Harrisburg Giants, the Hilldale Daisies (based in Darby, Pennsylvania), the Homestead Grays, and the Pittsburgh Crawfords, although there were also shorter stints with other outfits (e.g., the Chicago American Giants).
 In the offseason, he barnstormed with ad hoc black all-star outfits, including against white teams, and he played winter ball regularly in California and Cuba.
 In Cuba, especially, he was a superstar who made a lasting reputation among the country’s passionate fans.